LorisMarini/resume/README.md

 # Resume
 *Resume template powered by Jekyll + GitHub Pages.
-Project cloned and adapted from [jglovier](https://github.com/jglovier/resume-template)*.
+Cloned and adapted from [jglovier](https://github.com/jglovier/resume-template)*.

 ![img](social_preview.png)

 ## Quick Start

-To test locally, run the following in your terminal:
+Make sure you have an appropriate [version of ruby](#ruby-environment) installed.
+To run locally:

-1. Clone repo locally
+1. clone repo
 1. `bundle install` (uses [bundler](https://bundler.io/) to install the project dependencies specified in the Gemfile(s))
 2. `bundle exec jekyll serve`
 3. Open your browser to `localhost:4000`